openkraken/website/docs/api/host-environment/urlsearchparams.en-US.md

 const params4 = new URLSearchParams({ foo: 1, bar: 2 });
 ```

-## Method
+## method

--`append()` inserts a specified key/value pair as a new search parameter.
+- `append()` inserts a specified key/value pair as a new search parameter.

--`delete()` deletes the specified search parameter and its corresponding value from the search parameter list.
+- `delete()` deletes the specified search parameter and its corresponding value from the search parameter list.

--`get()` Get the first value of the specified search parameter.
+- `get()` Get the first value of the specified search parameter.

--`getAll()` Get all the values ​​of the specified search parameter, and the return is an array.
+- `getAll()` Get all the values ​​of the specified search parameter, and the return is an array.

--`has()` returns a Boolean to determine whether this search parameter exists.
+- `has()` returns a Boolean to determine whether this search parameter exists.

--`set()` sets a new value of a search parameter.
+- `set()` sets a new value of a search parameter.
 If there are multiple values, all other values ​​will be deleted.

--`toString()` returns a string composed of search parameters, which can be used directly on the URL.
+- `toString()` returns a string composed of search parameters, which can be used directly on the URL.